orsonteodoro/oiledmachine-overlay/README.md

 package for LLVM CFI mitigation enablement.

-The not safe for production sanitizers will default to opt-in in this overlay to decrease the success rate for vulnerability scanning.
+The not safe for production sanitizers will default to opt-in in this overlay to decrease the success chances for vulnerability scanning.
 Users can choose to opt-out and follow upstream's opt-out performance-first security posture.
 However, there are trade-offs between a combination of several classes of exploits versus information disclosure.
 Many of the sanitizers mitigate a